kashgupta01/MQP/README.md

 1. adjust complexes as needed in make_batch.py
 2. run make_batch.py to generate batches in .jsonl file
-3. check to see if batch (in terminal or openAI dashboard) is done then run download_output.py (function kinda bugged rn)
-   - check to see if the downloaded file actually contains the data
-   - if nothing just download the data from the openAI dashboard
+3. download output file from OpenAI web interface
 4. run parse_output.py to convert to csv
-   - it should work but the parsing is also messed up atm
+   - it should produce a file but the parsing is a bit bugged